dadapera/mcp-sop-server/README.md

 The server will:

-1. Scan all SOP documents in the `sop_documents/` directory
+1. Start quickly and wait for connections
-2. Process and extract text from PDF and DOCX files
+2. On first tool call: scan all SOP documents in the `sop_documents/` directory
-3. Generate embeddings using the multilingual model
+3. Process and extract text from PDF and DOCX files
-4. Store everything in ChromaDB for fast retrieval
+4. Generate embeddings using the multilingual model
-5. Start the MCP server on stdio transport
+5. Store everything in ChromaDB for fast retrieval

 ### Available Tools